Adoptionist Theology: How did Jesus Become The Son of God?

 Note: All of the above translations say something like ‘Only Son’ or ‘Unique Son’.

-2. b) Or this is not to be understood as allegorical!
+2. b) Or this is to be understood as allegorical!

-As far as the ‘Unique Son’ is concerned every ‘Son of God’ is unique!
-So once again the Christians are at a loss to explain how Jesus is the non-allegorical ‘Son of God’.
+As far as the ‘Unique Son’ is concerned, every ‘Son of God’ is unique!
+So, once again, Christians are at a loss to explain how Jesus is the non-allegorical ‘Son of God’.

 Remember that Jesus never once claimed to be the ‘only son’ of God!